malinlarsson/courses/scrnaseq/labs/pagoda_ilc.md

 Fit error models
 ----------------

-OBS! it takes a while to run, around an hour with large datasets
+OBS! it takes a while to run on 1 cpu, around an hour with this dataset.

 ``` r
 # since this step takes a while, save data to a file so that it does not have to be rerun if you execute the code again.